The Princess And The Pea Story

 After this she replaced the bedclothes on the top mattress and said to the Princess, “Your chamber is ready!”

 The bed was now so high off the ground that the Princess needed to climb a ladder to get into the bed.
-The Princess climbed up the ladder, got under the covers and blew out her candle.
+So the Princess climbed up the ladder, got under the covers and blew out her candle.

 At breakfast the next morning the Queen-mother turned to the Princess and asked, “My dear Princess, how did you sleep?”